-Inductions are intended to make people aware of the potential hazards on our sites.
+Inductions are intended to make people aware of the potential hazards on sites.

-- ✓ I will Complete a Site Induction before operating on any of our sites - I will Report to site office or weighbridge on arrival to a site - ✓ I will Wear the appropriate PPE.
-Details of PPE can be found in this guide - I will Observe all traffic management routes including one way systems and speed limits - ✓ I will Wear seat belts at all times (including when tipping) - ✓ I will Stay in your cab when tipping or loading - I will Be aware of overhead structures - ✓ I will Lock your vehicle doors, keeping the keys on your person - ✓ I will Report back to site office or weighbridge once tippers have been tipped - I will Use headlights and flashing beacon in poor visibility - I will not Breach any rules or carry out any unsafe behavior as this may result in your exclusion from site and could lead to disciplinary action or permanent exclusion from all MPA members operations - X I will not Use mobile phones or 2 way radios whilst the vehicle is in motion - X I will not Tip or unload anywhere other than designated areas - X I will not Tip or unload if there are personnel or other vehicles in the area - X I will not Move a HIAB Vehicle with them in the raised position - X I will not Sheet or unsheet anywhere other than designated areas - I will not Enter the vehicle body unless it is absolutely necessary and permission to do so has been sought and granted.
-Inform personnel outside of the vehicle your intentions and ensure the engine is switched off and the ignition keys removed.
+- I will Complete a Site Induction before operating on any of our sites - I will Report to site office or weighbridge on arrival to a site - ✓ I will Wear the appropriate PPE.
+Details of PPE can be found in this guide - I will Observe all traffic management routes including one way systems and speed limits - ✓ I will Wear seat belts at all times (including when tipping) - ✓ I will Comply with site rules on staying in the cab/getting out of the cab - I will Be aware of overhead structures - ✓ I will Lock your vehicle doors, keeping the keys on your person - ✓ I will Report back to site office or weighbridge once tippers have been tipped - ✓ I will Use headlights and flashing beacon in poor visibility - I will not Breach any rules or carry out any unsafe acts as this may result in my exclusion from site and could lead to disciplinary action or permanent exclusion from all MPA members operations - X I will not Use mobile phones or 2 way radios whilst the vehicle is in motion - X I will not Tip or unload anywhere other than designated areas - X I will not Tip or unload if there are personnel or other vehicles in the area - X I will not Move a HIAB Vehicle with them in the raised position - X I will not Sheet or unsheet anywhere other than designated areas - I will not Enter the vehicle body unless it is absolutely necessary and permission to do so has been sought and granted.
+Inform personnel outside of the vehicle your intentions and ensure the engine is switched off and the ignition keys removed - I will not I will not leave my vehicle unattended with the engine running the cab will be locked if the blower is in use.